ukreddyredhat/guestbook-go/README.md

-# This repo is to provide a demo on the tekton pipeline
+# this is to show tekton-demo